d3plus/d3plus-text/README.md

 <a name="install.browser"></a>
 ### Browser
 In a vanilla environment, a `d3plus_text` global is exported.
-To use a compiled version hosted on [d3js.org](https://d3js.org) and [d3plus.org](https://d3plus.org) that includes all dependencies:
+To use a compiled version hosted on [d3plus.org](https://d3plus.org) that includes all dependencies:

 ```html
 <script src="https://d3plus.org/js/d3plus-text.v0.4.full.min.js"></script>